thomasdev5832/InvestorHub/PRD/InvestorHub-v1.md

 - Built with React.js for a responsive user experience.
 - Tailwind CSS for styling.
-- Wallet integration via Wagmi or Ethers.js.
+- Wallet integration via privy.

 ### 6.2 Backend